arwagh/saudidevorg/README.md

 # About
-Code and exercies implemented during saudidevorg Python initiative.
+Code and exercises implemented during saudidevorg Python initiative.